nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 Incorrect:

 	Total_distance_travelled will keep increasing every tick as the player keeps walking.

+The problem is when a player keeps walking, the total_distance_travelled does NOT increase EVERY tick.
+In some ticks, the value stays unchanged.
+There might be a potential explanation for such behaviour but currently it happens seemingly randomly.
+The way I solved it is rather simple.
+Although I cannot eliminate such behavior, I minimized its effect by checking the helper once every 3 ticks instead of every tick.
+Therefore the logic becomes:

+	Loop per tick:
+	    # Game updates helper #
+	    timer switches among 1, 2, 3
+	    if ( timer == 1 )
+	        if ( helper > 0 )
+	            bool = 1
+		    helper = 0
+	        else
+	            bool = 0

 Ok.
 I swear I'll finish this before 2021/May/30 (if not I'll update this date)

 # Project Tree